sanger/tol_consumer/SETUP_DOCKER.md

 # Getting started using Docker

-To set up a local development environment in Docker, you have to build a new Docker image for tol_consumer. start a stack of services that include a Redpanda schema registry and Rabbitmq.
+To set up a local development environment in Docker, you have to build a new Docker image for tol-lab-share. start a stack of services that include a Redpanda schema registry and Rabbitmq.
 You can do all together by running the command:

 ```shell
 docker-compose up -d
 ```

-With this we should have started tol_consumer and all required services.
+With this we should have started tol-lab-share and all required services.

-After the services have started, in another terminal, you can enter start and interactive shell in the tol_consumer container
+After the services have started, in another terminal, you can enter start and interactive shell in the tol-lab-share container
 with:

 ```shell